ColtonKawamura/coltonkawamura/_posts/2024-04-09-Photons has momentum, but no mass. How?.md

 for $$c=1$$.

 This highlights a nice interpretation of how to think "mass" is for non-classical scenarios.
-Think of it less of what makes up "stuff" of more of the rest energy in the particle's references frame.
+Think of it less of the "stuff" that makes up things, but as a measure of the rest energy in the particle's references frame.

 ***